Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Is this residency temporary or permanent in Turkey right now?

-The property-based residence permit in Turkey is temporary, not permanent, and falls under the "short-term residence permit" (Kisa Donem Ikamet Izni) category in Turkish immigration law.
+A property-based residence permit in Turkey is temporary, not permanent, and it falls under the "short-term residence permit" category (kisa donem ikamet izni).

-The key legal distinction is that temporary residency must be renewed periodically and can be revoked, while permanent (long-term) residency is indefinite and provides more stable rights after 8 years of continuous legal residence.
+The key legal distinction in Turkey is that a short-term permit must be renewed periodically and can be revoked, while a long-term (permanent) permit is indefinite and only granted after 8 years of continuous lawful residence.

 How long is the initial residency permit valid in Turkey in 2026?

-As of early 2026, the initial property-based residence permit in Turkey can be issued for up to 2 years, though many applicants receive 1-year permits initially depending on the provincial migration office.
+As of early 2026, the property-based short-term residence permit in Turkey can legally be issued for up to 2 years, but in practice many applicants receive a 1-year permit on their first application.

 How many times can I renew residency in Turkey?

-There is no fixed maximum number of renewals for the property-based residence permit in Turkey, meaning you can keep renewing indefinitely as long as you continue to meet the conditions.
+There is no fixed cap on the number of times you can renew a property-based residence permit in Turkey, so you can keep renewing as long as you still meet the conditions.

 Can I live and work freely with this residency in Turkey?